DFKI-NLP/DTForumSummary/README.md

 ## Licence and Usage

 This data is distributed by DFKI only to researchers upon personal request.
-It is prohibited to redistribute, publish, modify or duplicate the data without DFKI consent.
+It is prohibited to redistribute, publish, modify or duplicate the data without our consent.

 Please contact aleksandra.gabryszak@dfki.de if you are intrested in the data.